scrabbletank/farhome-rules/monstroustreasure.md

 | Wand of Sight  | a gemstone worth at least 25gp, 4 enchanting supplies, Eye of a beast | 2B |
 | Wand of Cinders  | a gemstone worth at least 50gp, 4 enchanting supplies, 1lb of charcoal | 2B/1T |
 | Wand of Shock  | 2 gemstones worth at least 50gp each, 2 enchanting supplies, a metal rod | 2B/1T |

+#### Fates Eye
+*Woundrous Item*

+An eye made from gold and emerald, engraved with a diamond shaped pupil.
+To use this item, the wearer must remove one of their eyes and replace it with this eye.
+Once bound to a creature, it cannot be removed without killing them.

+The eye gives the wearer truesight out 30 tiles and expertise on saving throws against blinding effects.
+The eye can see the threads of fate.
+Once per day you may cast _Change Fate_ at 9th level.
+The spell automatically succeeds.

 #### Flametail
 *Magic Weapon +1*